RafaelBarbosatec/bonfire/README.md

       gameController: GameController() // If you want to hear changes to the game to do something.
       constructionModeColor: Colors.blue, // If you wan customize the grid color.
       collisionAreaColor: Colors.blue, // If you wan customize the collision area color.
-    );
+      lightingColorGame: Colors.black.withOpacity(0.4), if you want to add general lighting for the game );
   }
 ```